Mutheu-nzuma/pizza_sales_queries.sql/README.md

 # 🍕 Pizza Sales SQL Analysis

 This project showcases exploratory SQL analysis performed on a fictional pizza sales dataset.
 The goal is to uncover business insights such as revenue performance, customer ordering patterns, and product trends.
-The analysis uses SQL Server syntax and is ideal for SQL learners or anyone looking to build a data portfolio project.

 ---

-## 📂 Project Structure

-- `pizza_sales_queries.sql` — Contains all SQL queries used in the analysis.
-- `README.md` — Project overview, KPIs, results, and usage instructions.
-- `assets/` (optional) — For screenshots or dashboards, if applicable.

 ---